knewter/beam_toolbox/README.md

     - By name, alphabetically
   - Projects
     - By name, alphabetically
+- Project details
+  - GitHub project page
+  - README.md, rendered, as landing page
+  - Show number of downloads from expm
+  - Show number of forks/watchers on GitHub
+  - Fetch metadata from expm
+  - Fetch metadata from GitHub
+    - First Commit
+    - Last commit
+    - Development Activity indicator (active/inactive)
+    - # Watchers
+    - # Forks
+    - # contributors
+    - # issues
+    - # wiki pages
+    - Top contributors

-Initially, this data will be seeded with static files maintained in the git repository.
+Initially, the core data will be seeded with static files maintained in the git repository.
 Updates would happen via Pull Requests.
 After the data model solidifies a bit, I would anticipate building out a database with some end-user modifiable fields.

+The rest of the data would be pulled and cached from remote services (GitHub, expm, etc).

 ## Build out